oneforwonder/newtons-method/README.md

 languages like C and C++ because of the execution speed they provided.

-Rob, primarily from a web application background, favored dynamically-typed languages like Python and Clojure because of development speed it allowed.
+Rob, primarily from a web application background, favored dynamically-typed languages like Python and Clojure because of development speed they allowed.

 ## The Question ##